dxl495/431-2020/projects/projectA/evaluation_results.md

 ## Sharing a Video

-I plan to share just one of the video presentations, in an effort not to overwhelm you, and to encourage you all to watch it.
-When I have permission from the student involved, I will post it here.
+In the Project B folder on our Shared Team Drive, you will find a video (by Peng Zhang) from Project A that I think provides a good example of what we were looking for.
+Thank you, Peng, for permitting me to share this.

-While the presentation isn't perfect, it does show what I believe to be an excellent result within the 3 minute time limit for an individual presentation, which is focused nicely on the things I thought were most important in their analysis.
-It also made good use of technology that should be available to you all, as opposed to some of the others that used very polished editing strategies.
-I'll note that there were many solid presentations, and some that were truly excellent, in addition to the one that I plan to share.
+- While I would not claim that Peng's video is perfect, it displays an excellent result within the 3 minute time limit for an individual presentation, which is focused nicely on the things I thought were most important in their analysis.
+- It also made good use of technology that should be available to you all, as opposed to requiring some editing strategies that go beyond the scopr of the course.
+I didn't want to show an example that was anything more complicated than a Zoom recording.
+- I'll note that there were many solid presentations, and some that were truly excellent, in addition to this one.

 ## Working with a Partner